netsoc/infrastructure/docs/provisioning/boot.md

 provided inline configuration matches 1:1 with what is actually deployed on the current boot server!_

+!!! warning

+    When making changes to infrastructure repo-based config files, be sure to commit and push them!
+Make sure to pull new external changes that are made too.
+Failing to keep in sync with the upstream repo will cause the backup script to fail!

 ### dnsmasq
 Set up `dnsmasq`, the DNS and DHCP server